BKaperick/CatanEngine.jl/README.md

 ### Debugging

-For convenience, setting `PRINT_BOARD = true` in `src/constants.jl` will print a color representation of the final map state:
+For convenience, setting `PRINT_BOARD = true` in the configuration file will print a color representation of the map state after each turn:

 ![image](https://github.com/user-attachments/assets/17c5b8b6-1592-4c7d-9b84-6666e4334b7f)